pretix/pretix-docs/docs/guides/email.md

 Click the :btn-icon:fa3-edit: Edit: button next to "Sending method" and choose one of the three options:

- 1. **Use system default:** system-provided email server.
+ 1. **Use system default:** system-provided email server. pretix will send emails from `noreply@pretixmail.com`.
- Emails will be sent from `support@pretix.eu`.
  Emails for customer account registration, email change, and password reset will have your organizer account's name in the name field.
  All other emails will have the event name in the name field.
  Your organizer's contact address will be used as the reply-to address.
  If you want to change the reply-to address, navigate to :navpath: Your organizer → :fa3-wrench: Settings → General:, change "Contact address" and click the :btn:Save: button.
- 2. **Use system email server with a custom sender address:** system-provided email server.
- Emails will be sent from a custom email address.
+ 2. **Use system email server with a custom sender address:** system-provided email server. pretix will send emails from a custom email address.
  This requires adding the pretix application server to your mail server's SPF record (see [Using system email server with a custom sender address](email.md#using-system-email-server-with-a-custom-sender-address) below).
  3. **Use a custom SMTP server:** Use your organization's own SMTP server and fully customize mailing.